slint-ui/slint/docs/langref.md

 The expression on the right of a binding is automatically re-evaluated when the expression changes.

-In the followinf example, the text of the button is automaticallty changed when the button is pressed, because changing the `counter`  property automatically changes the text.
+In the following example, the text of the button is automaticallty changed when the button is pressed, because changing the `counter`  property automatically changes the text.

 ```60